GoHypernet/hypernet-protocol/digital-payments.md

 Though the routing node is an active participant in transfers, it has no knowledge of participant activity otherwise; it simply routes a payment from one person to another.
-Importantly, routing nodes are never in custody of end user funds, and if they go (even permanently) offline, funds are not lost (though the end users that had active payment channels open will have to submit a blockchain transaction in order to claim their funds; more on that in the payment channels section!)
+Importantly, routing nodes are never in custody of end user funds, and if they go (even permanently) offline, funds are not lost (though the end users that had active payment channels open will have to submit a blockchain transaction to claim their funds; more on that in the payment channels section!)